-All relevant information will be communicated to as required to all involved including workers, visitor, sub-contractors, emergency response services, government authorities and the community regarding emergency response.
+Emergency response plan and any other relevant information will be communicated to all involved including workers, visitor, and sub-contractors during site orientations.
+Gazzola Paving Ltd. will communicate with emergency response services, government authorities and the community regarding emergency response as and where required.